 How do you know which breeds are present in my dog?
 Our lab has invested a considerable amount of time in the science of DNA knowledge, analyzing DNA from purebred dogs to build a comprehensive database that highlights the differences between different breeds.
 By comparing your dog’s DNA with our database we can identify which breeds are present in your dog.

 Does the price of the test include the processing fee?
 Yes.
 The price of your test includes the full service package offered by DNA My Dog.
-Upon completion of analysis you will be emailed a DNA Analysis certificate, suitable for framing.
+Upon completion of analysis you will be mailed a DNA Analysis certificate, suitable for framing.
 You will also receive a Behavior, Health and Personality Summary which will give you general information pertaining to each of the breeds found here.

 What is the Canine Breed Composition DNA Analysis Certificate?
 The results of the DNA analysis are printed on a hand-certified DNA Analysis certificate that is suitable for framing.
 These results will identify the breeds present in your dog’s ancestry that were determined by our DNA test.

 How do I send a photo for my certificate?
 You can upload your photo directly to your account by entering your customer ID# in the status checker and following the instructions.
-Please make sure to submit a photo before final results or your certificate may be sent without it.
+Please make sure to submit a photo before final results or your certificate may be mailed without it.
 Including a photo is entirely up to you and you do not have to include one if you don't want to.

 Will you be adding more dogs to your database?
 As new breeds become more popular in the mixed breed population our lab endeavors to include them in our database as quickly as possible.
 We are actively working on adding more breeds to the database.
 Please check the table below for the most up-to-date listings.